samsuh/2025-learnings/README.md

 - Iterator adaptors are methods on the iterator that dont consume the iterator, but produce different iterators by changing something on the iterator, like `map()` will act on an iterator to change each iteration and return the changed iterator.
 - Iterator consumers take ownership and use up the iterator, making them unavailable for further steps. anything that calls next() consumes.

 Start with a serialized piece of data.
-Create an iter from it. mutate data by creating a changed/adapted iterator. consume the iterator.
+Create an iter from it. mutate data by creating a changed/adapted iterator (can chain multiple for complex stuff). eventually consume the iterator.